 And Mary became radiant with the Spirit,

-As an angel of God, by strength girded,
+Girded by strength as an angel of God,

 What is this fragrance in the awesome wilderness,

-1. How the lifeless body of Him lay in the grave Who, while living, gave life to the dead;
+1. How there lay in the grave the lifeless body of Him Who, while living, gave life to the dead;

-2. How even in death, the hatred of His enemies raged against Him;
+2. How against Him, even in death, there raged the hatred of His enemies;

-3. How His disciples locked themselves in a house for fear of the Jews (St. John 20:19).
+3. How His disciples locked themselves in a house for fear of the Jews (John 20:19).

 "Like a lamb led to the slaughter" (Isaiah 53:7).

 Through many centuries of time, the discerning Prophet Isaiah foresaw the awesome sacrifice on Golgotha.
-From afar he saw the Lord Jesus Christ led to the slaughter as a lamb is led to the slaughter.
+From afar he saw the Lord Jesus Christ led to the slaughter as a lamb is led.
 A lamb permits itself to be led to the laughter as it is led to the pasture: defenseless, without fear, and without malice.
-Thus, Our Lord Christ was led to the slaughter without defense, without fear, and without malice.
-He does not say: "Men, do not do this!"
-Nor does He ask: "Why are you doing this to Me?"
-Nor does He condemn anyone.
+Thus, our Lord Christ was led to the slaughter without defense, without fear, and without malice.
+He does not say, "Men, do not do this!" nor does He ask, "Why are you doing this to Me?" nor does He condemn anyone.
 Nor does He protest.
 Nor does He become angry.
 Nor does He think evilly of His judges.
-When blood poured out over Him from the thorny wreath, He was silent.
+When, from the crown of thorns, His blood flowed, He was silent.
 When His face was soiled from being spat upon, He was silent.
 When His Cross became heavy along the way, He endured.
-When His pain became unbearable on the Cross, He did not complain to men but to the Father.
+When His pain became unbearable on the Cross, He complained not to men but to the Father.
 When He breathed His last, He directed His gaze and sighs toward heaven and not toward earth.
 For the source of His strength is heaven and not earth.
 The source of His consolation is in God and not in men.
 His true homeland is the Heavenly Kingdom and not the earthly kingdom.

-Behold, the Lamb of God, who takes away the sin of the world (St. John 1:29).
+Behold, the Lamb of God, which taketh away the sin of the world (John 1:29).
 This was the first exclamation of St. John the Baptist when he saw the Lord.
 And, behold, now on Golgotha that prophecy was fulfilled.
 Behold, under the weight of the sins of the entire world, the Lamb of God lay slaughtered and lifeless.